tjintranet/TF-POD-Product-Spec-Validator/README.md

    - Results are displayed immediately after processing
    - Each file gets a card showing validation status and details
    - Green indicates pass, red indicates failure
+   - Generator information appears at the bottom of each card

 3. **Export Results**:
    - Click "Download Results" to export as CSV
    - Choose between detailed or summary report
    - Files are named with current date stamp
+   - Reports include generator information in a dedicated column

 4. **Copy Results**:
    - Use "Copy to Clipboard" button on individual results
    - Supports both rich text and plain text formats
+   - Includes generator information in the copied text

 ## Error Handling